ltsp/ltsp/docs/ltsp-dnsmasq.8.md

 custom DNS results, blacklisting etc, and automatically disables DNSStubListener in systemd-resolved on the LTSP server.

+**-h**, **--http**=_0|1_
+: Enable or disable the HTTP method for download kernel and initrd.
+The HTTP method is faster and more safe then TFTP however you need to have configured http-server.
+See the ltsp-http(8) man page for more details.

 **-p**, **--proxy-dhcp=**_0|1_
 : Enable or disable the proxy DHCP service.
 Defaults to 1.
 Proxy DHCP means that the LTSP server sends the boot filename, but it leaves